Dhelstad/RPG-innlevering/README.md

 3: In the toolbar at the top of the window, click the green "Run" button.
 This will open a dropdown menu with a list of run configurations.<br>

-4: From the dropdown menu, select the configuration that corresponds to the main class of your project.
-If a configuration does not exist, you can create one by clicking the "Edit Configurations" button and adding a new configuration.<br>
+4: From the dropdown menu, select the configuration that corresponds to the main class of your project.<br>

 5:Click the green "Run" button to start the application.
 ***